goonwolf666/AIBandit_PatrolCreator/README.md

 # AI Bandit Patrol Creator
 **Version:** 1.0 (2026-06-29)

 A PowerShell script that generates randomized dynamic patrol groups for the [Hunterz's AI Bandit mod for DayZ](https://steamcommunity.com/sharedfiles/filedetails/?id=3628006769).
+An example DynamicAIB.JSON config file is included, which was partially generated using the example object-spawner and loadout files included here.

 ## Human-drafted instructions:
 1. Download this repo and save the files somewhere convenient.